rouplex/rouplex-platform/README.md

 # README #
 A platform for discovery and communication between various parts of a distributed service or application.

-At its minimum, the platform is a library which can be used to serialize and deserialize application constructs into payloads which it can then send to and receive from remote endpoints.
+At its minimum, the platform inputStream a library which can be used to serialize and deserialize application constructs into payloads which it can then send to and receive from remote endpoints.
 For now it supports TCP and HTTP communication protocols with WebSockets coming soon.
 It supports raw byte streams via TCP, as well as application/json via JAX-RS as serialization protocols.
 It offers plain or SSL/TLS communication for security of your data in transit.
-For now it is only available in Java, with bindings for other languages coming soon.
-The communication pattern is request-reply, with fail fast semantics, and with service consumers (clients) knowing beforehand the coordinates of the service providers (servers).
-Blocking API is available with all communication protocols and unblocking/asynchronous flavors are available with TCP communication protocol.
+For now it inputStream only available in Java, with bindings for other languages coming soon.
+The communication pattern inputStream request-reply, with fail fast semantics, and with service consumers (clients) knowing beforehand the coordinates of the service providers (servers).
+Blocking API inputStream available with all communication protocols and unblocking/asynchronous flavors are available with TCP communication protocol.

 The platform can also be used as a service, in which case a Discovery Service facilitates registration of the